jordanharris/primeNumberTable/README.md

 3.)
 Continue to change the "10" to any number to alter the table size.

 *At the bottom of the terminal out put is the line "Algorithm Time Performance Test".
 This shows (in milliseconds) the time it takes to run the program.

+*Running "jasmine" from the command line will run the unit tests.